RSCPlus/rscplus/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at #rscplus on freenode, or via our discord server at https://discord.gg/92gG87h.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at #rscplus on irc.libera.chat, or via our discord server at https://discord.gg/92gG87h.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.